SWORDIntel/LUKS2-ON-PROXMOX/README.md

-# Proxmox VE Advanced Installer with ZFS on LUKS - STILLLLLLLL BROKEN AS OF THIS TIME
+# Proxmox VE Advanced Installer with ZFS on LUKS

 A customizable, robust, and comprehensive installer script for setting up Proxmox VE with advanced features including RAM-based installation, ZFS on LUKS encryption, health checks, and extensive validation capabilities.

+The installer has been refactored to use a consistent plain-text command-line interface (CLI) for all user interactions, removing dependencies on graphical or semi-graphical utilities like `dialog` to enhance robustness in minimal or debug environments.

 ## Features